 Elective Courses

-Students must complete a cohesive set of doctoral-level (700 or higher) elective courses selected with their academic advisor or the PhD Program Director to contribute to their program of research.
-A minimum of 6 credits of elective courses must be completed prior to taking the comprehensive exam.
+Students must complete a cohesive set of at least 9 credits of doctoral-level (700 or higher) electives selected with their academic advisor or the PhD Program Director to contribute to their program of research.
+Students are required to complete any remaining electives after transfer credits are awarded.

 Dissertation